Noman-Ali-Bajwa/xgrid-task/README.md

 - *Clone the repository*
 - *Generate an AWS key pair if you don't have one*
 - *Download account access keys csv from the aws IAM dashboard*-
-- *Create AWS Cloudformation stack for infrastructure proisioning through appStack.yml*
+- *Create AWS Cloudformation stack for infrastructure provisioning through appStack.yml*
 - *Tranfser source to EC2 instance and replace database hostname in index.py.*
 - *Cofigure apache2 to run cgi scripts from root directory*
 - *Connect with rds instance from EC2 and populate database using dummy_db.sql*